 Featured item: Armilla Vestigo Steel Grey next to Seiko Alpinist SARB017 and Rolex Submariner 116610

-Another problem that you've had with the NATO straps was the adjustability.
-It was either too short and not enough material was left to fold back inside the keepers or too long without the possibility of adjusting it properly.
+Another problem that you've probably had with NATO watch straps is the adjustability.
+It is either too short and not enough material is left to fold back inside the keepers or too long without the possibility of adjusting it properly.

-In order to ensure optimal adjustment on any type of wrist size we are using our signature length of 325 millimetres and the flying keeper.
+In order to ensure optimal adjustment on any type of wrist size we use our signature length of 325 millimetres and a flying keeper.
 For more information about this please read 'How does the Armilla NATO strap fit on the wrist'.

-For that, we are using full solid 316L stainless steel hardware for our straps.
-They have to match a watch in both quality and looks.
+For that, we use full solid 304L stainless steel hardware for our straps.

 Featured item: Armilla Aero-Ballistic Moss Green on Seiko Alpinist SARB017